JINHXu/hate-speech-annotation/annotation_guidelines.md

 Close your FOOD Markets China!! __You are going to get us all killed!!__ &gt;:( #China #ChinaCoronaVirus I do not want spider on my rat brain today!!
 CLOSE THEM!!!
 And stop killing cats and dogs too! #ChinaLiedPeopleDied https://t.co/lkqCQ3ATRe

+- HATE

+> #China's Communists poison every society.
+So let's throw all of them--yes, every single last one of them--out of our country. #ThrowChinaOut

 - NOT HATEFUL tweet: